marinoandrea/wikidata-entity-linking/README.md

 - **user**: 4m38.971s
 - **sys**: 1m13.028s

-The computation was performed inside the provided Docker image `karmaresearch/wdps_assignment1` running inside the WSL 2 engine on a Windows 10 installation.
+The computation is performed inside the provided Docker image `karmaresearch/wdps_assignment1` running inside the WSL 2 engine on a Windows 10 installation.

 # References